 A word to the wise: Start low and go slow.

 Before you enjoy homemade cannabis ice cream, remember to start low and go slow.
-Like all edibles, THC-infused ice cream can take up to three hours to kick in, especially if you eat it after a meal.
+Like all edibles, marijuana ice cream can take up to three hours to kick in, especially if you eat it after a meal.
 To have a good experience with edible ice cream, remember to take your time and be patient.
 You will eventually start to feel it.
 Homemade edibles aren’t perfectly dosed like dispensary edibles, so when in doubt, take your time and wait.

 The alternative is a situation where you take too much and have an unpleasant experience.
 Practically everyone has a bad edible story thanks to impatience, and once they take that second dose, both doses kick in and suddenly they’re astral projecting.
 Be safe!
 Start with a low dose and take your time to feel it out.
 For more accurate edible dosages in your homemade edibles, try this dosage calculator.